The vanilla pod as we know it does not arrive in this form in nature.

 1) Scalding in wicker baskets filled with ripe vanilla pods (up to 30 kg

 per basket).
 They are immersed for three minutes, no more, in water brought to 65C (150F).

-4) Refining.
-This crucial stage of the process lasts for eight to 10 months, and even two years in Réunion.
-The vanilla pods are placed in wooden trunks covered with parchment paper and it is during this period that the aroma develops; the trunks are visited at least weekly to remove any moldy pods that contaminate the others; This is where it gets tough.
+4) The ripening.
+This crucial step of the process lasts for eight to 10 months, and even two years in Réunion.
+The vanilla pods are placed in wooden trunks covered with parchment paper and it is during this period that the aroma develops; the trunks are visited at least every week to remove any moldy pods that would contaminate the others; This is where it gets tough.
 Many new producing countries bypass this step by simply putting their vanilla under vacuum in order to gain a little weight in water in the sale by the kilo, and avoid the losses of moldy vanilla during ripening.
 If you are ever offered one, beware!

-After processing, comes sizing and packaging.
-This stage, made very rough in the majority of the new producing countries, is still very important and well valued in Madagascar.
-It makes it possible to sort the pods according to their length, while carrying out a final sorting: the slightly split at the foot among the most beautiful qualities; the split "belly" and "throat" among the second quality vanilla.
-The longer ones, full of caviar and slightly split at the base, will be the best valued.
-The pods of the same length are then bundled, and bagged with enough air to breathe well.
+After processing comes sizing and packaging.
+This step made very crude in the majority of new producing countries is still very important and well valued in Madagascar.
+It allows the pods to be sorted according to their length, while carrying out a final sorting: the slightly split at the foot among the finest qualities; the "belly" and "throat" slits among the second quality vanilla.
+The longest, full of caviar and slightly split at the foot will be the best valued.
+The pods of the same length are then bundled, and bagged with enough air so that they breathe well.